sav-che/TL-2/Authors/Schmidt, Otto Christian {std. O.C. Schmidt}.md

-> [!cite] BHL link: this entry starts at [page 259](https://www.biodiversitylibrary.org/item/104077#page/273/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 259](https://www.biodiversitylibrary.org/page/33333398) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schmidt, Otto Christian (1900-1951), German (Berlin) botanist; Dr. phil.
 Berlin 1922; assistant at the Botanical Museum Berlin-Dahlem 1922-1939; lecturer (1931); extraordinary professor of pharmacognosy Univ.
-Berlin (1938); at the Institut für Pflanzenernährungslehre of the University of Berlin 1943-1949; at the University of Münster 1949-1951. (*O.C.
-Schmidt*).
+Berlin (1938); at the Institut für Pflanzenernährungslehre of the University of Berlin 1943-1949; at the University of Münster 1949-1951.
+**Abbreviated name**: *O.C.
+Schmidt*

 #### Herbarium and types